 As part of our long-standing involvement with the RMIT University School of Architecture and Design, ARM runs an annual design studio for Master of Architecture students.
-The studio is a single-semester industry-connected subject.
+It’s called Skunkworks, and is a single-semester industry-connected subject.
 Students have a choice of studios run by various architectural practices, individual architects and RMIT staff.
 We have run a different one annually for eight years.

 At last week’s mid-semester studio symposium, students exhibited works in progress.
 All are the products of ongoing research and as such are necessarily uncertain: in other words, we are certain about the things we’re uncertain of.